paybygroup/docs/contents/pbgapis.md

 - `401 Unauthorized` - you are not authorized to perform this action
 - `403 Forbidden` - you do not have permission for this action
 - `404 Not Found` - requested API endpoint doesn't exist
+- `405 Method Not Allowed` - requested action is not allowed in current state
 - `500 Internal Server Error` - error on server